Tufin/pytos/README.md

 Pytos is the Tufin Orchestration Suite (TOS) Software Development Kit (SDK) for Python, which allows Python developers to write software that makes use of the services provided by SecureTrack, SecureChange and SecureApp.

-Pytos is implemented as a wrapper around the [TOS REST APIs](https://github.com/Tufin/GettingStarted>)
+Pytos is implemented as a wrapper around the [TOS REST APIs].

 ## Common Use Cases